Fayetteville Policies and Procedures 203.1

 - Voluntary Self-Identification

-University of Arkansas employees who have a disability or have a disability that requires an accommodation(s) are encouraged to indicate their disability status by utilizing the voluntary self-identification process in Web BASIS.
-An instructional guide for updating a status is provided on the OEOC Website.
+University of Arkansas employees who have a disability, including a disability that requires an accommodation, are encouraged to indicate their disability status by utilizing the voluntary self-identification process in Workday.
+For instructions on updating a status, please visit Workday Learning and search for "Manage my Personal Information."

 Nothing in this policy shall be construed as creating rights or obligations in excess of any requirements of applicable law and regulations.